dlt-hub/dbt_ga4/README.md

 ## Models overview

-This dbt package:

-Contains a `dbt` dimensional models based on Google Analytics data from BigQuery source.
+This dbt package contains a `dbt` dimensional models based on Google Analytics data from BigQuery source.
 The main use of this package is to provide a stable cross-database dimensional model that will provide useful insights.
 Models
 The primary outputs of this package are fact and dimension tables as listed below.
 There are several intermediate stage models used to create these models.